BigSoftVideo/DOTE/glossary.md

 ### Editor <a id='editor'></a>

-The Editor is the [Panel](ui.md) in which the text of the Transcript is created and edited.
+The Editor is the [Transcript Panel](ui.md) in which the text of the Transcript is created and edited.

 ### Equirectangular <a id='equi'></a>